 Explanatory plans must be certified by a cadastral surveyor in the following manner:

 By an Individual:

-I, [Name], Cadastral Surveyor, certify that this plan is correct and has been prepared from records held at Titles Queensland or the Department of Resources.
+I, [Name], Cadastral Surveyor, certify that this plan is correct and has been prepared from records at the Titles Registry or survey information deposited under the Survey and Mapping Infrastructure Act 2003.

 (Signed) Cadastral Surveyor, Date.